 Generally, a rotary evaporator is primarily composed of four components, including a water bath for heating, a motor for rotating the evaporation flask, a condenser for condensing the evaporated sample as well as a cold trap.
 Many people may wonder the role that a cold trap plays in a rotary evaporator.
 Well, it will be further discussed in the following parts.

-A cold trap is a device that prevents vapor or liquid from entering the measuring instrument from the system or from the measuring instrument into the system.
+A cold trap refers to a kind of device that prevents vapor or liquid from entering the measuring instrument from the system or from the measuring instrument into the system.
 Generally, the cold trap is used to prevent oil vapor from returning to the application equipment in the vacuum environment, which can cause application space being polluted.
 A U-shaped tube is placed in the refrigerant.
-When the gas passes through the U-shaped tube, the substance with a high melting point becomes a liquid, and the substance with a low melting point passes through the U-shaped tube to function as a separation.
+When the gas passes through the U-shaped tube, the substance with a high melting point becomes a liquid, and the substance with a low melting point passes through the U-shaped tube for separation.

-The Role that a Cold Trap Plays in the Rotary Evaporator
+The Role that a Cold Trap Plays in a Rotary Evaporator

-In laboratory, cold trap is a trap that traps gas on a cooled surface in a coagulated manner.
+A cold trap usually plays an essential role in a rotary evaporator.
+As a trap, it can trap gas on a cooled surface in a coagulated manner.
 It is a device placed between a vacuum vessel and a pump for adsorbing gas or trapping oil vapor.
 In rotary evaporator equipment, cold trap plays a very important role.
 It is cylindrical and has two flanges on the upper and lower sides.
 The lead gasket is lined with a lead gasket and is connected to the vacuum pump and the suction container.